maasha/BioDSL/README.md

 Mothur and SPAdes, you will have to install these and make the executables available in your `$PATH`.

+## Installing using Docker

+It is possible to run BioDSL from a Docker container hosted at [dockerhub](https://hub.docker.com/r/maasha/biodsl/).
+So if you have a Docker demon running you can run BioDSL in a Debian/Linux environment like this:

+`docker run -it --mount 'type=bind,source=<SRC>,target=/home/biodsl/data/' maasha/biodsl`

+Where `<SRC>` is the path to a data directory shared between the Docker host and the Docker BioDSL container.

 # Getting started

 BioDSL is implemented in Ruby making use of Ruby’s powerful metaprogramming